 Representatives in the Ahola State believe that taxing real money is wrong and they hope to do something about it.

 Under current law, Hawaii citizens are discouraged from insuring their savings against the devaluation of the dollar because they are penalized with taxation for doing so.
-Passage of this measure would remove disincentives to holding gold and silver for this purpose.
+The passage of this measure would remove disincentives to holding gold and silver for this purpose.
 HB 1184 is important for a few reasons:

 - Levying taxes on precious metals is inappropriate.
 Precious metals are inherently held for resale, making the application of taxes on the purchase of precious metals inappropriate.